Skip to main content

 The public repository keeps memory documentation focused on shipped behavior:

-• selectable memory profiles
+• one session-memory model with selectable continuity profiles

 • advisory continuity rather than identity override